 Address: Piazza dei Mercanti

 The biggest attractions are arguably the museum of ancient art (with a layout of exhibits that feels strangely fresh and contemporary) and the art gallery.
-The castle is home to the works of Bramante, Mantegna and Lippi, has a room decorated by Leonardo da Vinci (the Sala delle Asse, currently undergoing renovation) and houses Michelangelo’s Rondanini Pietà.
-This piece is the incomplete sculpture that took up the last nine years of the artist’s life.
+The castle is home to the works of Bramante, Mantegna, and Lippi and has a room decorated by Leonardo da Vinci (the Sala delle Asse, currently undergoing renovation) that houses Michelangelo’s Rondanini Pietà.
+This piece is an incomplete sculpture that took up the last nine years of the artist’s life.

-Brera is Milan’s artists quarter, though you won’t find too many starving painters hanging out in its expensive apartments or chic streets.
+Brera is Milan’s artists’ quarter, though you won’t find too many starving painters hanging out in its expensive apartments or chic streets.
 The area has a quiet, understated calm and is filled with upscale bars, galleries, and art stores.
-There are also hidden botanical gardens and the 15th century Church of Santa Maria del Carmine, with its impressive baroque interior.
+There are also hidden botanical gardens from the 14th century and the 15th-century Church of Santa Maria del Carmine, with its impressive baroque interior.

 It is home to the Academy of Fine Arts and Milan’s version of the Louvre: the Pinacoteca di Brera.
-This art gallery is home to works by Mantegna, Raphael, and Caravaggio, among others.
-As the collection is vast, you’ll probably need more than one visit to appreciate it to the full, but a guided tour is the best way to get a quick immersion of the art here.
+This art gallery contains works by Mantegna, Raphael, and Caravaggio, among others.
+As the collection is vast, you’ll probably need more than one visit to appreciate it to the full, but a guided tour is the best way to get a quick immersion in the art here.

 Address: Brera

-12. Travel Like a VIP to Lake Como
+13. Travel Like a VIP To Lake Como

-Lake Como is one of Italy’s most exclusive and luxurious destinations which is why so many people want to visit.
+Lake Como is one of Italy’s most exclusive and luxurious destinations, which is why so many people want to visit.
 That said, it is far from unattainable as a destination.
 In fact, you can see our guide for where to stay in Lake Como if you’d love to make this a romantic weekend getaway.
-Otherwise, just visit it from Milan as a day trip.
+Otherwise, just visit it from Milan on a day trip.

 Don’t miss out on the opportunity to see what everyone is talking about.
 The views from these villas over Lake Como truly are indescribably beautiful.